 Naoshima art island, Japan, is an off-the-beaten path destination perfect for a second visit to Japan.
 Sculptures, installations and modern art galleries are everywhere.
 It’s thoroughly immersive, completely different and somewhere we will never forget.

 We stayed in Naoshima for a long weekend, which felt about right.
 It was part of our Japan trip that lasted for two weeks in January (#Japanuary).
-This is the first post in our series on Japan.
+This is the first post in my series on Japan.
 We’re lucky enough to have friends in Tokyo (hiya to Tom and Ayako!) so get a local’s unique insight into the country when we go.
 Hopefully this should make for some good blog posts for (all three of) our readers, too.